-Lately, I’ve been posting throwback photos and blogs (this is one of them).
-There’s a whole bunch of stuff I haven’t gone through and posted yet due to some silly reasons.
-I guess it's my fault for keeping them in the backlog for so long.
+Lately, I’ve been posting throwback photos and stories, and this is one of them.
+There’s a ton I haven’t gone through and posted yet.

-So the problem with blogging late is that a huge chunk of details gets lost and forgotten.
-Unless you've been gifted with good memory, this shouldn't be a problem.
-Unfortunately, I have very poor memory so I usually rely on photos to remember.
+The problem with writing later is that a big chunk of information gets lost and forgotten.
+Unfortunately, I have very poor memory, so I rely on photos to remember.

 Sagada wasn’t what I expected it to be.
-A few friends of mine thought our first trip together should be somewhere far from Cebu so it was decided we head out to Sagada, a little town up in the mountains of Luzon.
-The thing about having girls to travel with is that everything just seems easier (organizing, researching, planning).
+It was even better.
+My friends decided our first trip together should be somewhere outside Cebu, so it was determined that we start with Sagada, a little town up the mountains of Luzon.

-We took a bus from Manila to Baguio.
-We slept inside the bus for a good 8 hours (I think) before arriving in Baguio at dawn.
-We then took another bus from Baguio to Sagada once again sleeping in very tiny, cramped, uncomfortable seats.
+We rode a bus from Manila to Baguio, slept for a good eight hours, before arriving in Baguio at dawn.
+From there, we took another bus to Sagada once again sleeping in very cramped, uncomfortable seats.

 My adventure buddies from left to right: Adrian, Jeremie, Maiza, Kteil, Loulou.

-I was suddenly awakened by the glow of the sun emulating from outside the bus.
+I was suddenly awakened by the glow of the sun gleaming outside the bus.
 I’m a pretty light sleeper so any change in the environment can trigger me to wake up.
-Feeling a little grumpy, I shifted my glance towards the side, facing the window.
+Feeling a little grumpy, I shifted my sight towards the window.

-The scene beyond me blew my mind completely.
-I suddenly felt so alive and lost interest in sleep.
-I stared outside for what seemed like hours feeding on the mist and moving mountains.
+The scene beyond blew my mind completely.
+I suddenly felt alive and lost interest in sleep.
+I stared outside for what seemed like hours watching the mist move through mountains.

 During a stopover, I went down to grab some food.
-Jeremie looked like a sleeping kid and I couldn’t help but smile.
-He just loves his sleep.
+Jeremie looked like a sleeping kid, and I couldn’t help but smile.
+He loves his sleep.

 He wasn’t the only one still deep in sleep.

-Over and over, I debated with myself whether what I saw in front of me was real or just some surreal dream that I'm having.
-The whole ride (though a bit uncomfortable) was such a treat for the eyes!
+I debated with myself whether what I saw was real or a dream that I was having.
+The whole ride, though a bit uncomfortable, was such a treat for the eyes!

 That’s me on the left with Loulou and Maiza.
-We went down the bus to stretch our sleeping legs for a bit.
+We went down the bus to stretch our sleeping legs.

-Eventually, we reached our destination.
 The town was surprisingly easy to navigate.
-Town hall even gave us a cute little map to help us move around with ease.
-We found our way towards our guest house.
-We received some confused stares as soon as we told the lady in front we had reservations.
+They even gave us a cute little map to help us explore on our own.
+We found our way to our guest house.
+We were met with confused stares as soon as we told the lady in front that we had reservations.
 It turned out that they gave our room to someone else.

-Thankfully, they told us they had an extra place where we could stay.
-We gladly accepted the offer not wanting to go through all the trouble of looking for another guest house.
-It seemed like a long walk (about 15 minutes or I might be exaggerating, I'm not so sure anymore) and we thought they were fooling with us but we ended up in a nice little private house a few meters from the main road.
+Thankfully, they told us they had a place where we could stay.
+We accepted the offer not wanting to go through all the trouble of looking for another guest house.
+It seemed like quite a walk (about 15 minutes) and we thought they were fooling with us, but we ended up in a nice private house a few meters from the main road.

-The house was literally made of wood--the exterior, the interior.
-The mishap suddenly turned into an advantage.
-We had the cozy house to ourselves and instead of sleeping in one room, we had three + a kitchen + a living room.
+The whole house was literally made of wood.
+The mistake suddenly turned into an advantage.
+We had the cozy cabin to ourselves, and instead of sleeping in one room, it had three beds plus our own kitchen and a living room.

 Shoes off!
 The floors were too clean for shoes.
 So we left ours by the door.

-And obviously, they had pies for sale.
-The prices were a bit high (close to Manila rates) but I suppose it’s because there are too many foreigners visiting the place.
+They had pies for sale.
+The prices were a bit steep (close to Manila rates), but I suppose it’s because there are many tourists.

-We decided to go ahead without a guide though it was sort of a stupid decision because we almost got lost in the woods.
-Luckily, we found a few hikers with a guide and we decided to follow them.
+We went without a guide though it was a stupid decision because we almost got lost in the woods.
+We were saved by a few hikers who had a guide.
+We found our way by following them.

 Dead end.
-This is what happens when you venture into unfamiliar land without a guide.
+This is what happens when you venture into an unfamiliar land without a guide or a map.

 When it was apparent that the sun was retiring, we followed the guide and his group back to the main road.
-We had dinner and the night ended in a series of conversation and very little alcohol (Very little indeed.
-We're good kids).
+We had dinner and the night ended in a series of conversation and very little alcohol.